Travel Value Finder

 Best way to get around Rome: Walking and public transportation.

 Rome’s historic center is compact, making walking the best option for most sightseeing.
 For longer distances, public transit is efficient and affordable.
+Avoid renting a car unless leaving the city.

 - Walking: Best for historic areas